-Looking at a screen that emits blue light can disrupt the natural sleep-wake cycle.
-Blue light has a stimulating effect on the brain which is why it can wreak havoc on your sleep.
+Looking at a screen that emits blue light can disrupt the natural sleep-wake cycle since blue light has a stimulating effect on the brain which is why it interferes with your sleep.

-In fact, a study conducted by PNAS in 2014 showed that exposure to blue light actually disrupted the body's circadian rhythm and made people feel less alert the following day.
+In fact, a study conducted by PNAS in 2014 showed that exposure to blue light not only disrupted the body's circadian rhythm, but also made people feel less alert the following day.

-While they say to simply stop using electronics a couple hours before bedtime to combat this problem, this isn't realistic for most.
+While experts suggest to simply stop using digital devices a couple hours before bedtime to combat this problem, this isn't realistic for most.

 One option many have found useful is turning on the "night mode" setting on our electronic devices.
 However, even this is not often enough and some devices such as TV's don't have this feature.

 This is where blue light blocking glasses are very useful and can prevent the disruption of our body's natural circadian rhythm.
 These glasses are relatively inexpensive, stylish, and can even be fun to wear as a fashion accessory.

 One woman's experience in Good Housekeeping may help you decide if they're right for you: